humam-hossain/linux_shell_scripting/README.md

 # Shell Script

 Shell Script is a file that contains a series of linux commands and shell statements.
 It's made up of plain text meaning ascii text.

-* shell scripts eliminate repetitive tasks throught automation.
+* shell scripts **eliminate repetitive tasks throught automation**.
-* have to do a task more than once, but it's something that rarely done.
+* if you have to do a task more than once, but it's something that rarely done.
 It's worth to make a shell script for it.
 * if you are making notes that's a good sign that there's an easier way to do it.
-* speed of development is the main reason to use shell script rather than a compiled program.
+* **speed of development is the main reason to use shell script rather than a compiled program.**
 * performance & efficiency.
-The tradeoff is worth it when the shell script runs fast enough for the intended purpose
+The tradeoff is worth it when the shell script runs fast enough for the intended purpose.
 * anything you can do at the command line can be automated with a shell script.

 # Virtualization Software

-Virtualization Softwares allows you to run an unmodified operating system with all of its installed software in a special environment on top of existing operating system.
+Virtualization Softwares allows you to run an **unmodified operating system** with all of its **installed software** in a special environment on top of existing operating system.
 This special environment called a virtual machine is created by virtualization software by intercepting access to certain hardware components and certain features.

 * Provides full virtualization
 * Creates virtual machines.
-* Physical computer = host
+* **Physical computer = host**
-* virtual computer = guest
+* **virtual computer = guest**
-* guest OS thinks it's using real hardware.
+* **guest OS thinks it's using real hardware**.
 It allows to perform destructive actions inside the virtual machine and those actions are contained inside of that virtual machine and won't interfere with your actual physical computer.

 # Vagrant